Tearsheet

 Ben C. Rodgers, Executive Vice President and Chief Financial Officer

-Mr. Rodgers was named Executive Vice President and Chief Financial Officer, effective May 12, 2025.
-He joined APA in 2018 and previously served as SVP, Finance and Treasurer.
-Mr. Rodgers also served as CFO of Altus Midstream and as a director on the board of Kinetik Holdings Inc. Altus Midstream was later involved in a merger with a private equity-backed entity to form Kinetik Holdings Inc. He currently serves on the board of Khalda Petroleum Company, a joint venture between an APA subsidiary and Egypt Petroleum Company.
+Ben C. Rodgers was appointed Executive Vice President and Chief Financial Officer of APA Corporation, effective May 12, 2025.
+He joined APA in 2018 and previously held the position of Senior Vice President, Finance and Treasurer.
+Rodgers also served as the Chief Financial Officer of Altus Midstream and as a director on the board of Kinetik Holdings Inc.

 Stephen J. Riney, President

-Kimberly O. Warnica, Executive Vice President and Chief Legal Officer
+Kimberly Warnica, Executive Vice President and Chief Legal Officer

 Shad Frazier, Senior Vice President, U.S. Onshore Operations

-Mr. Frazier joined APA as Senior Vice President, U.S. Onshore Operations, effective immediately as of April 14, 2025.
-He has nearly 30 years of industry experience, most recently serving as Vice President, Production Operations at Endeavor Energy Resources, LP.
-Previously, he held various leadership positions at Legacy Reserves and SandRidge Energy.
+Shad Frazier joined APA Corporation as Senior Vice President, U.S. Onshore Operations, effective April 14, 2025.
+He brings nearly 30 years of industry experience to his role.
+Most recently, he served as Vice President, Production Operations at Endeavor Energy Resources, LP.
+Frazier has also held various leadership positions at Legacy Reserves and SandRidge Energy.

 AI Analysis | Feedback